Free Shipping on all orders over $150

 At this time the cause of endometriosis is not fully understood, however the most compelling evidence points to genetics playing a large role.
 As well as this environmental and immunological factors are also being researched.

-Endometriosis & Menopause
+Endometriosis & menopause

 According to the experts, endometriosis symptoms can improve after menopause as reproductive hormones decline.
 However, the body continues to produce small amounts of estrogen so for this reason symptoms may continue in some cases.